leanne63/NSOperation-FatImages/Readme.md

 ##Step 2.1

-Same as aboved, but in a neat and safe if let construct.
+Same as above, but in a neat and safe if let construct.

 ##Step 3